Order Line (408)248-1233 We Ship Nationwide

 When scanning, do not hurry.
 Scan the searchcoil at a speed of about one to two feet per second.
 Keep the searchcoil flat and level to the ground.
 Move it back and forth slowly and steadily while you walk at a pace that is comfortable.
 Be methodical.
 Do not skip any areas.
 Wear headphones for greater sound perception and concentrate on your scanning.

-After you have operated your Infinium LS for only a short time, you will be surprised at how proficient you have become it its use.
+After you have operated your Scorpion Gold Stinger for only a short time, you will be surprised at how proficient you have become in its use.
 Do not expect to achieve the greatest accuracy and success, however, until you have operated the detector for at least 100 hours or more.

 v Always remember that your Garrett detector is a sensitive electronic instrument.
 It is built to withstand rugged treatment in the outdoors, but you should always handle the detector as carefully as possible.